MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/mobile-deeplink.md

 # Use Deeplinks with Field Service Mobile

+what is it, why useful common examples,

+platforms

+**Scenario:** While using work orders on Field Service Mobile to complete onsite work, a field service organization uses a custom-built PowerApp to request parts orders.
+The organization needs technicians to be able to open the Parts Order PowerApp from work orders in Field Service Mobile and minimize the inconveneince of switching between interfaces.
+A proposed solution is to create a deeplink from Field Service Mobile to the Powerapp.

-**Scenario:** In this article let's create a deeplink that when triggered by technicians on Field Service Mobile will open a PowerApp.
-To accomplish this, we will configure a command on the work order form that uses a deeplink to open a specific form in a PowerApp and populates the PowerApp form with the Work Order Number field value.
+In this article let's create a work order deeplink that when triggered by technicians on Field Service Mobile will open a PowerApps form and pass along the work order number field value.
+To accomplish this, we will configure both Field Service Mobile and the PowerApp by:

-up deeplinking to open a PowerApps form from the Field Service Mobile work order.

- form in Field Service Mobile to a PowerApps form and passing the Work Order NUmber value
+1. Creating a custom command on the work order form to open the Parts Request PowerApp
+2. Constructing the deeplink
+3. Writing JavaScript to call the deeplink in the command
+4. Configuring the PowerApp to accept the deeplink and navigate to the desired form
+5. Configuring the PowerApp to accept the work order number field value and populate a PowerApps form field.

 ## Prerequisites

 - Field Service Mobile and the Mobile Configuration Tool (Woodford) set up for technicians to log in and view work orders.
 - A published PowerApp that has a form to deeplink to and a field to accept the work order number paramter from Field Service Mobile.